Nelson, New Zealand: Maritime transport

-In the mid-1994, a group of local businessmen, fronted by local politician Owen Jennings proposed building a deep-water port featuring a one-kilometre-long wharf extending from the Boulder Bank into Tasman Bay, where giant ships could berth and manoeuvre with ease.
+In the mid-1994, a group of local businessmen, fronted by local politician Owen Jennings, proposed building a deep-water port featuring a one-kilometre-long wharf extending from the Boulder Bank into Tasman Bay, where giant ships could berth and manoeuvre with ease.
 Known as Port Kakariki, the $97 million project was to become the hub to ship West Coast coal to Asia, as well as handling logs, which would be barged across Tasman Bay from Mapua.

-In January 2010 the Western Blue Highway, a Nelson to New Plymouth ferry service, was proposed by Port Taranaki.
-However, to date neither the Interislander nor Bluebridge have shown any interest in the route.
+In January 2010, the Western Blue Highway, a Nelson to New Plymouth ferry service, was proposed by Port Taranaki.
+However, to date, neither the Interislander nor Bluebridge have shown any interest in the route.

-Anchor Shipping and Foundry Company

-The 'Anchor Shipping and Foundry Company' was formed 31 March 1901 from the earlier companies of Nathaniel Edwards & Co (1857–1880) and the Anchor Steam Shipping Company (1880–1901).
+The Anchor Shipping and Foundry Company was formed 31 March 1901 from the earlier companies of Nathaniel Edwards & Co (1857–1880) and the Anchor Steam Shipping Company (1880–1901).
 The Anchor Company never departed from its original aim of providing services to the people of Nelson and the West Coast of the South Island and was never a large company; it only owned 37 ships during its history.
-At its peak around 1930 there were 16 vessels in the fleet.
-The company operated three nightly return trips per week ferry service between Nelson and Wellington and a daily freight service was maintained between the two ports in conjunction with the Pearl Kasper Shipping Company while another service carried general cargo on a Nelson-Onehunga route.
+At its peak around 1930, there were 16 vessels in the fleet.
+The company operated three nightly return trips per week ferry service between Nelson and Wellington and a daily freight service was maintained between the two ports in conjunction with the Pearl Kasper Shipping Company, while another service carried general cargo on a Nelson–Onehunga route.
 In 1974, the Anchor Company was sold and merged into the Union Company.

 Public transport

+The passenger and freight company Newmans Coach Lines was formed in Nelson in 1879, and merged with Transport Nelson in 1972.
 Nelson Motor Service Company ran the first motor bus in Nelson in 1906 and took over the Palace horse buses in 1907.

-NBUS
+InterCity provides daily bus services connecting Nelson with towns and cities around the South Island.

-NBus provides public transport services between Nelson and Richmond, as well as on four local routes around Nelson city.
+Ebus provides public transport services between Nelson, Richmond, Motueka and Wakefield as well as on two local routes connecting Atawhai, Nelson Hospital, The Brook and the Airport.

 The Late Late Bus is a weekend night transport service between Nelson and Richmond.
-NBus Cards were replaced by Bee cards on 3 August 2020.
+NBus Cards were replaced by Bee Cards on 3 August 2020.

-InterCity provides daily bus services connecting Nelson with towns and cities around the South Island.

-Taxis and shuttle vans

-Taxi companies in Nelson include the following: